-Baltimore City received a grant package from The Recycling Partnership to fund a portion of the cost of purchasing and distributing recycling carts for every household in the city.
-The wheeled carts have attached lids that will enable and encourage residents to recycle and keep material secure, unlike the open-top bins currently in use.
-These new, secure carts and the other recycling initiatives will improve the environment by keeping waste out of local waterways, providing for a cleaner, healthier neighborhood.
-Distribution of the carts is expected to run from late 2021 to early 2022.
-As part of the grant agreement DPW will also provide education and outreach to residents on recycling in an effort to curb contamination and encourage proper recycling.
+Baltimore City received funding in the form of a grant package from The Recycling Partnership and a loan from the Closed Loop Partners to fund a portion of the cost to purchase and distribute recycling carts to every single-family household in the city.
+The wheeled carts have attached lids that will enable and encourage residents to recycle and keep material secure, reducing litter on streets and in alleys.
+These new, secure carts and recycling outreach and education initiatives will improve the environment by keeping solid waste out of local waterways, providing for cleaner, healthier neighborhoods.
 Recycling cart distribution began in September 2021, under the leadership of Mayor Scott.
+Distribution of the carts was complete in February 2022.